pocketnetteam/pocketnet.gui/cordova/cordova-plugin-firebasex/README.md

 - {function} success - callback function to pass {object} credentials to as an argument
 - {function} error - callback function which will be passed a {string} error message as an argument
 - {string} phoneNumber - phone number to verify
+- {object} opts - (optional) parameters
-- {integer} timeOutDuration - (optional) time to wait in seconds before timing out
+    - {integer} timeOutDuration - (Android only) time to wait in seconds before timing out.
+Defaults to 30 seconds if not specified.
+    - {boolean} requireSmsValidation - (Android only) whether to always require SMS validation on Android even if instant verification is available.
+Defaults to false if not specified.
-- {string} fakeVerificationCode - (optional) to test instant verification on Android ,specify a fake verification code to return for whitelisted phone numbers.
+    - {string} fakeVerificationCode - (Android only) to test instant verification on Android, specify a fake verification code to return for whitelisted phone numbers.
         - See [Firebase SDK Phone Auth Android Integration Testing](https://firebase.google.com/docs/auth/android/phone-auth#integration-testing) for more info.

 The success callback will be passed a credential object with the following possible properties:
 - {boolean} instantVerification - `true` if the Android device used instant verification to instantly verify the user without sending an SMS